Gift Icon

 Small companies

-Large companies can afford to absorb the shock of non-payments, but usually, no one wants to take that risk.
-It’s not meant to dissuade customers or make it harder for them, it’s simply about the continuity of business operations.
+Large companies can afford to absorb shock from non-payments, but most people don't want to take that risk.
+This is not meant to dissuade customers or make it harder for them; it’s simply about the continuity of business operations.

-Look at it this way, a lot of these auto transport companies cannot afford to miss out on funds.
-In many cases, drivers have to maintain their vehicles, buy fuel, pay for lodging and food, and at the end of the day, make a reasonable living from providing these services.
-These high overhead costs require a constant flow of cash through the auto shipping business.
-If there’s no cash, many of these companies cannot operate, and they don’t have the backing of banks to recoup lost earnings
+Look at it this way: many of these vehicle-moving companies cannot afford to miss out on funds.
+In many cases, drivers have to maintain their vehicles, buy fuel, pay for lodging and food, and, at the end of the day, make a reasonable living from providing these services.
+These high overhead costs require constant cash flow through the auto shipping business.
+If there’s no cash, many of these companies cannot operate, and they don’t have the backing of banks to recoup lost earnings.

 A payment plan complicates things as it’s not one entity.
 You would be bonded to two separate payment plans, which would likely cost more in the end.